 This presentation will provide an overview of the 2018 EC regulation laying out the scientific criteria for determination of endocrine disrupting properties and several case examples will be provided to demonstrate how to navigate the available testing platforms in order to generate the most relevant data for human health assessments.

-Electronic copies of all posters will be available after the conference.
+Electronic copies of all posters are available at the links below.
 If you'd like to discuss the poster content or have questions, contact us to connect with our presenters.

 P16-028 | Regulatory Toxicology